Finnhub-Stock-API/finnhub-js/docs/DefaultApi.md

 ## cryptoCandles

-> CryptoCandles cryptoCandles(symbol, resolution, opts)
+> CryptoCandles cryptoCandles(symbol, resolution, from, to, opts)

 Crypto Candles